gecos-team/cups-ad-fix/README.md

 This package fix it tuning some files:

-/etc/cups/cupsd.conf

-    This package adds a new Operation Policy Section: "<Policy Kerberos-AD>" This section contains a subsection "<Limit Create-Job Print-Job Print-URI Validate-Job>" This subsection must have a line "AuthType Negotiate"

 /usr/lib/cups/backend/smb

-    This CUPS backend does not work with kerberos credentials We use another one.
-Permissions must be set properly or CUPS will complain.
+    The default CUPS smb backend does not work with kerberos credentials Smbclient package provides a wrapper for kerberized printers, so this package replaces that backed with the new one

-To use this fix, you need to configure your printers to use this new Operation Policy.
+To use this fix, you need to configure your printers to use the kerberos Operation Policy.

 Check /etc/cups/printers.conf:

-    Must contain your printer definition, and MUST contain an "OpPolicy Kerberos-AD" AuthInfoRequired must be None (although CUPS set it to "user,password" randomly)
+    Must contain your printer definition, and MUST contain an "OpPolicy kerberos" AuthInfoRequired must be negotiate